jlinoff/openssl-aes-cipher/README.md

 ## Using it in your code
 The following example shows how to use the class encrypt/decrypt a file in your code.
+For simple symmetric encryption/decryption it is much easier to use than the standard interface.

 ```c++
 #include "cipher.h"